hexops/mach/README.md

 - **macos-x86_64** (Intel): https://ziglang.org/builds/zig-macos-x86_64-0.11.0-dev.829+68d2f68ed.tar.xz
 - **macos-aarch64** (Apple Silicon): https://ziglang.org/builds/zig-macos-aarch64-0.11.0-dev.829+68d2f68ed.tar.xz

-`mach/ecs` and WebAssembly examples have known issues unless using `-fstage1`, see [issue #180](https://github.com/hexops/mach/issues/180) for details.

 ## Contributing

 Mach is maintained as a monorepo.
 When changes are merged to this repository, we use some git-fu to pick out the commits to subdirectories and push them to sub-repositories automagically.
-Changes to the `glfw/` directory in this repository get pushed to the separate [mach-glfw](https://github.com/hexops/mach-glfw) repository after being merged here, for example.
+Changes to the `libs/glfw/` directory in this repository get pushed to the separate [mach-glfw](https://github.com/hexops/mach-glfw) repository after being merged here, for example.

-Please prefix commits / pull requests with the project name (`glfw: fix an issue`, `gpu: fix an issue`, `examples: fix an issue`, etc.) and if possible only one project per commit.
+Please prefix commits / pull requests with the project name (`glfw: fix an issue`, `gpu: fix an issue`, etc.) and if possible only one project per commit.
 If you don't know how to do this, no worries, we can help - just send your PR anyway!